 - 2. To create a copy of the Eject Protected Volume Array dialog information to keep with the protected volume disk set after it is ejected, click Print. - 3.
-Click OK to confirm the ejection.
+Click OK to confirm and complete the ejection.

-Once the protected volume disks have been ejected, they should be carefully marked and kept as a set.
-The disk set, if complete, can be imported into this or any other RDX QuikStation later.
+Once the protected volume disks have been ejected, they should be carefully marked and kept together as a set.
+The disk set, if complete, can be imported into this or any other RDX QuikStation at a later time.

-When a RDX Protected Volume is ejected, the Protected Devices list shows no protected volumes and is marked as (Empty).
+When a RDX Protected Volume is ejected, the Protected Devices list shows no protected volumes and is marked as Empty.